ethan-alt/BIOSTS-BMA-BASKET/README.md

 			(ii) Five replicates of design simulations are performed for each number of baskets.

-			(iii) The program and shell script is setup to run on an HPC environment for ease.
+			(iii) The program and shell script is setup to run on an HPC environment.
+The program is not intended for use beyond the paper as this was just developed to help inform on the time required for BMA simulations.

 		[5] Kx-SIM-TIMING-MULTI.R --> Perform parallel simulations to estimate BMA design run times (25 cores).

 			(i) This program performs design simulations for a varying number of baskets (4 to 12) using 25 computing cores for each set of design simulations.

-			(ii) The program and shell script is setup to run on an HPC environment for ease.
+			(ii) The program and shell script is setup to run on an HPC environment.
+The program is not intended for use beyond the paper as this was just developed to help inform on the time required for BMA simulations.

 		[6] K5-SAMPLE-CALCS.R --> Compute basket classification probabilities.

 			(i) This program gives an example for computing posterior probabilities of response rate equivalence.

-			(ii) No shell script is provided for this program as computations are for a single dataset and therefore instantaneous.
+			(ii) No shell script is provided for this program as computations are for a single dataset and therefore are nearly instantaneous to compute.

 	SUBFOLDER: RESULTS_OPTIMAL
 	Folder to store results for optimal design simulations.